ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 Altibase to Oracle migration feature is no longer provided in accordance with company policy.

-### BUG-50827 	Data Type Mapping Update: The TimesTen Binary Type is Now Mapped to Altibase BYTE, Replacing the Previous BLOB Mapping
+### BUG-50827 	Data Type Mapping Update: The TimesTen Binary Type is Now Mapped to BYTE, Replacing the Previous BLOB Mapping

 The default data mapping type of TimesTen Binary type is more suitable for BYTE type than Altibase BLOB type, which is a large binary data type, considering data size range and compatibility.
 Therefore, the data mapping type of TimesTen Binary type is changed from Altibase BLOB type to BYTE type.